-- Short Assignments (50%): There will regular assignments to accompany each unit. - Occasional discussion boards and weekly attendance in class (20%): Attendance at class sessions is required.
+- Short Assignments (60%): There will regular assignments and a couple of discussion posts - Weekly attendance in class (10%): Attendance at class sessions is required.
 Please let Dr. Golub know if an emergency will prevent you from attending. - Major Assignment Ridership/cost/NEPA evaluation (30%): The major assignment will be carried out in pieces in the second half of the quarter.